BrianOSullivanGit/stochasticSim/README.md

 ```
 Note that input BAM files must be indexed.

 Each line in the somatic mutation config file specifies a variant for spike-in, in tab separated format containing chromosome, target locus, alt. allele, allele frequency as per the example below.
 The file must be sorted in coordinate order prior to spike-in.
-An example of a simple somatic mutation config file is shown below.
+An example of a simple somatic mutation config file is shown below and included in the toyExample directory (simple.spike).

 ```
+# Comment / meta lines begining with at '#' are ignored by stochasticSpike
 #CHROM    POS    ALT    AF
 chr19	1000245    .
 0.02
 chr19	1027823    .
 0.268